input-output-hk/plutus-pioneer-program/cardano-private-testnet-setup/README.md

     * Set up a new wallet for user2 and make a payment from user1 to user2.
 Query the database to confirm the transaction.
     * Please refer to the [Run transaction guide](5-RUN_TRANSACTION.md) for instructions.

-6. **Run Plutus script transactions**

-    * Build the project code for a simple vesting script, which sets User2 as the beneficiary with a vesting deadline
-    * Set up transaction to give ADA from User1 to the script address and a transaction to grab ADA from the script by User2
-    * Please refer to the [Run Plutus Script transactions guide](6-RUN_PLUTUS_SCRIPT_TXS.md) for instructions.

 ## Contributors

 This project is provided free of charge to the Cardano community.
 The author of this project is a fan of Cardano, as well as a Cardano stake pool operator.